The Purpose of the Juvenile System

 What happens if your case is a "delinquency" case?

 - First, you will have an adjudicatory hearing (also called a merits hearing).
-At the adjudicatory hearing, the judge or master will determine whether the factual allegations in the petition are true.
+At the adjudicatory hearing, the judge or magistrate will determine whether the statements contained in the petition are true.
 The State’s Attorney will present the case.
+You are entitled to an attorney to represent you.
 Allegations must be proven beyond a reasonable doubt.
 You have the right to remain silent and that may not be held against you.
 Read the Law: Md.
 Code Cts. & Jud.
 Proc.
-Art. § 3-8A-18.
+Art. § 3-8A-18

-- If the court finds that the factual allegations are true, you will have a disposition hearing.
-At the disposition hearing, the judge or master will determine whether you are a delinquent child in need of guidance, treatment, or rehabilitation, and the nature of any such guidance, treatment, or rehabilitation.
+- If the court finds that the statements in the petition are true, you will have a disposition hearing.
+At the disposition hearing, the judge or magistrate will determine whether you are a delinquent child in need of guidance, treatment, or rehabilitation, and the kind of guidance, treatment, or rehabilitation.

-- If it is determined that you committed the "delinquent act" (an act that would be a crime if committed by an adult), and that you need guidance, treatment, or rehabilitation, then the judge can also decide whether you should be committed to the Department of Juvenile Services for placement in a juvenile program or be placed on probation with services from the State.
+- If it is determined that you committed the "delinquent act" (an act that would be a crime if committed by an adult), and that you need guidance, treatment, or rehabilitation, then the judge decides if you should be committed to the Department of Juvenile Services for placement in a juvenile program or be placed with your family while on probation with services from the State.
 Read the Law: Md.
 Code Cts. & Jud.
 Proc.
-Art. §§ 3-8A-01; 3-8A-19 and 3-8A-22.
+Art. §§ 3-8A-01; 3-8A-19 and 3-8A-22

-- Restitution – You and/or your parents may be liable to the victim for restitution up to $10,000 for each single incident.
-The Maryland Department of Juvenile Services is responsible for collection of restitution payments when the restitution order provides that restitution is to be made in periodic or installment payments as part of probation, or pursuant to a work plan.
+- Restitution – You and/or your parents may be liable to the victim for restitution up to $10,000 for each single event.
+The Department of Juvenile Services is responsible for collection of restitution payments when the restitution order provides that restitution be made in installment payments as part of probation, or under a work plan.
 Read the Law: Md.
 Code Cts. & Jud.
 Proc.
 Art. § 3-8A-28 and Md.
 Code Crim.
 Proc.
 Art.
-Title 11, Subtitle 6, Part 1.
+Title 11, Subtitle 6, Part 1

 What if I do not understand the court proceedings?